nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

         </tr>
 </table>

-Mandatory reference to the `Encounter` resource providing the context for the consultation (Date/Doctor/Place ....)
+Mandatory reference to the `Encounter` profile providing the context for the consultation (Date/Doctor/Place ....)

 The Encounter reference is provided by all Lists in the structure rather than the top-level List(Consultation) only.